Toy Example - Tabularized GiGL#

 and outputs a frozen GbmlConfig

-by populating all job related metadata paths in
+by populating all job-related metadata paths in sharedConfig

-After running the command below we will have created a frozen config and ploaded it to the the perm_assets_bucket
+After running the command below, we will have created a frozen config and uploaded it to the perm_assets_bucket

 provided in the resource config